Women in Operations Management

 from all other area Universities and Colleges are invited and encouraged to

-Dawn Duvall, CPIM, is the Director of Supply Chain and IT at Milton Industries
+CPIM, is concurrently the Director of Supply Chain and IT for both

 the leading brand and “Made in USA” manufacturer of Pneumatic Air Accessories and Fittings.

-As Director of Supply Chain and IT at Milton, Ms. Duvall is responsible for inventory control, S&OP, supplier management,
+As Director of Supply Chain and IT at both Ameda and Milton, Ms. Duvall is responsible for inventory control, S&OP, supplier management,

 purchasing, customer service, ISO and overall IT.
 Before coming to Milton Industries, Ms. Duvall was the